Reviewed by: Steven Gunn

 Price (RRP): £19.99

 In the summer of 1553 England’s future hung in the balance.
 The young Edward VI had sickened and died, but who would succeed him?
-Henry VIII’s will and an act of parliament from 1544 put Mary Tudor next in line, but Edward’s councillors proclaimed the king’s cousin, Jane Grey, instead.
+Henry VIII’s will and an act of parliament from 1544 put Mary Tudor next in line, but Edward’s councillors proclaimed the king’s cousin, Lady Jane Grey, instead.
 A fortnight’s turmoil ended with Mary on the throne, Jane in the Tower and everyone trying to explain away their part in events.
 So what really happened, and why?
 That is the ‘Tudor mystery’ addressed by Eric Ives.

 It was easy to blame John Dudley, Duke of Northumberland for the attempt to put Jane on the throne.
 He was predominant among Edward’s councillors; he led the army that tried to arrest Mary; he had married Jane to his son.
 But why had he failed?
 Some blamed a stab in the back by the colleagues Dudley left behind in London.
 Mary credited divine providence, restoring the true Catholic religion and righting the wrongs done to her mother.
 More recently historians have highlighted the role of Edward himself, determined to preserve his Reformation, in the plan for Jane to succeed.
 For the outcome they have stressed the popular support Mary won in East Anglia, whether legitimist or religiously conservative.